kj-9/ocrvid/README.md

     ocrvid run path/to/video.mp4

 then ocrvid generates frames from the video and runs OCR on each frame.
-Frames are saved in a directory named `.ocrvid/frames/video/` in the current directory.
+Optionaly, frames can be saved in a directory passed `--frames_dir / -fd`.

 OCR results are saved in a json file named `video.json` in the current directory. (where `video` is taken from input file name `video`)